solana-labs/solana/book/src/proposals/vote-signing-to-implement.md

      presented with some verifiable data to check before signing the vote.

-   * The process of generating the verifiable data in untrusted space is TBD
+   * The process of generating the verifiable data in untrusted space is to be determined

 ### PoH Verification